 The DMAIC roadmap is extremely versatile.
-It has been used to improve performances in companies in virtually every industry and in every department within athos companies.
+It has been used to improve performances in companies in virtually every industry and in every department within those companies.
 From manufacturing and maintenance to marketing and human resources, DMAIC (Define, Measure, Analyze, Improve, Control) is a proven discipline for improving processes.
 However, the Six Sigma DMAIC roadmap also can help in a company’s effort to establish a strategic plan for its business.

 Developing a strategy is critical for establishing business direction.
 A great deal of work goes into developing strategy and it is regularly reviewed by the company executives.
 The DMAIC roadmap can help executives establish a disciplined process for creating and executing these strategies.

 The Define stage sets the blueprint for the strategy.
 Executives define the current status of the company and how it is presently operating as well as the current market or economic situation.

 Externally, the voice of the customer needs to be confirmed.
 Political, economic, social and technical trends (sometimes referred to as PEST analysis) are recognized and the strength and weaknesses of the competition are established.
 Using tools such as the Kano analysis (Figure 1), critical-to-quality and critical-to-satisfaction trees, Big Y’s (outcomes) for the organization are established then translated into critical performance measures (including critical customer requirements).

 Internally, the voice of the business also is verified by creating or reviewing company vision, mission and values.

 In a business improvement project, goals and target key performance indicators (KPIs) would normally be set in the define stage as part of a project charter.
 There is no difference when setting corporate strategy.
 Leadership can establish or reconfirm stretch targets for the company to move forward.